 We want to express great appreciation for the applicant's willingness to engage with the community and elected officials over a long period of time to work out all the relevant issues.
-There has been good progress, but there is still much to be done to ensure that the project becomes the best that it can be given all the factors involved.
+We look forward to continuing work with all involved to improve the project as it moves through the public review process.